Vehicle Recalls and Defects

 Once a defect determination is made, the law gives the manufacturer three options for correcting the defect.
-The manufacturer may choose to repair the vehicle; replace the vehicle with an identical or similar vehicle; or refund the purchase price in full, minus a reasonable allowance for depreciation.
-In the case of equipment, including tires and child safety seats, the manufacturer can either repair or replace.
+The manufacturer may choose to repair the vehicle or replace the vehicle with an identical or similar vehicle.
+The manufacturer might also choose to refund the purchase price in full, minus a reasonable allowance for depreciation.
+In the case of equipment, including tires and child safety seats, the manufacturer can either repair or replace them.

 Your Rights: Defects, Repairs, and Lawsuits

 You have rights when it comes to your vehicle.
 First, check for recalls.
 If a defect is discovered in the design or manufacture of an automobile that affects its safety, then it may be recalled by the manufacturer or by the National Highway Traffic Safety Administration (NHTSA).
 This means that owners of recalled vehicles are entitled to bring their cars into dealerships and get the defective parts repaired or replaced free of charge.
 Consider a products liability suit claim if your car was defective when you first purchased it, causing injuries, as long as you were using the vehicle in a manner intended by the manufacturer.
 Unlike many other kinds of lawsuits, there is no need to show that the manufacturer acted carelessly or made any error when producing the car.